 - Click the Add Output button to create a custom output rendition.
 Specify the output settings and then click Save.

 Note: For more information on creating custom outputs, see the Help panel on the right side of the Add an Output page or see the article Create a custom transcoder with many outputs and targets in Wowza Streaming Cloud.

-- Repeat Step 4 to create as many output renditions as you need for your transcoder.
+- Repeat Step 4 to create up to 10 output renditions for your transcoder.
 Typically you might create a high-bitrate rendition that matches the source encoder's settings, and then create additional, lower-quality output renditions.

 Create the HLS stream target

 You can create one of three types of HLS stream target for the transcoder:

 - A Wowza CDN on Akamai target that receives the HLS stream

 - A custom target that receives the HLS stream at an Akamai CDN edge server.